rodrigonalo/datalakesairbnb/README.md

   - OpenAI API: Extraction and transformation.

 - **Victor**:
-  - Overpass API (OpenStreetMap): Extraction, transformation, and loading into Azure SQL database.
+  - Overpass API (OpenStreetMap): Extraction and transformation.
+  - Loading of cleansed data to Azure SQL database.

 ---